Granola-Team/mina-on-chain-voting/README.md

   access to its development tools in the path

-Environment Variables for `nix run .`: These are necessary when running OnChain-Signalling manually (i.e. during local dev)
+Environment Variables for `nix run .`: These are necessary when running OnChain-Voting manually (i.e. during local dev)

 - `DBNAME` : the name of the mina archive database (`archive_balances_migrated`)